Visit at UC San Diego, January 2012

 About Hercules

-I am a professor working at DSV-Stockholm University, I perform research in automatic text summarization and information retrieval using human language technology aswell as text mining on electronic patient records.
-I like to teach on my research but also supervising master thesis students.
+I am a professor working at DSV-Stockholm University, I perform research in natural language processing and information retrieval, the last ten years I have been working on text mining on electronic patient records to build useful tools to improve health.
 Hercules homepage

-This entry was posted in Event, Information Systems, IT for Health, Language Technology, SYSLAB.
+This entry was posted in Event, Health Informatics, Information Systems, Language Technology, SYSLAB.
 Bookmark the permalink.